 STEP 10.

-Remove three screws securing the cooling fan assembly.
+Remove three screws securing the heat sink.

-Disconnect the cooling fan cable from the motherboard.
+Disconnect the fan cable from the motherboard.

 STEP 11.